EPCCed/eidf-docs/docs/services/securevirtualdesktop/docs.md

 The user can now set the password for their new account on the account details page.

+### Setting up the correct groups and permissions for user accounts

+User accounts require to be placed in the correct groups on the VM to ensure they have the correct file permissions and data access.
+When a user account is created in the portal it will be added to the default group `<project-name>`.
+If the user account requires Data Manager access they must also be added to the `<project-name>-manager` group.
+The VM Admin must be added to this group as well as the `sudo` group.
+To add a user to the group follow the guidance for the SAFE.
+[Creating a group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-set-up-project-groups-within-my-project) and then [adding users to the group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-add-users-to-an-existing-project-group).

 ## Adding Access to the VM for a User

 User accounts can be granted or denied access to existing VMs.